bhattlab/kraken2_classification/manual/databases.md

 >    0.31  227983  227983  S       4000110               Guerin_crAss_Alpha_01
 ```

+### Stats about each database
+The 2020 genbank and refseq databases used the following total number of genomes as input:

+Genbank genome chromosome scaffold (Jan 2020)
+archaea:    2252
+bacteria:   135198
+fungi:  4738
+human:  1
+viral:  35437
+total:  177626

+Refseq (Jan 20200)
+archaea:    354
+bacteria:   18196
+human:  1
+plasmid:    8
+viral:  9332
+total:  27891

 #### Custom sequences
 Don't see your favorite bug in the `inspect.out` file?
 Have a newly assembled organism you want added to the database?
 It's an easy process to put custom sequences into the database and can be done in under a day of processing time.
 Contact Ben for requests (I'll batch these to once a month or something if there are lots of requests.)

 _Guerin E, Shkoporov A, Stockdale SR, Clooney AG, Ryan FJ, Sutton TDS, et al. Biology and Taxonomy of crAss-like Bacteriophages, the Most Abundant Virus in the Human Gut.
 Cell Host & Microbe [Internet].
 2018 Oct 25 [cited 2018 Oct 25];0(0).
 Available from: http://www.cell.com/cell-host-microbe/abstract/S1931-3128(18)30524-9_